- Read our review guidelines

 An anchor can help you stay in same location and help to prevent you floating away with the current or wind.
 Anchors designed for kayaks, like this one from Best Marine & Outdoors, are compact and can often fold for added convenience.
 So they shouldn’t take up much space in your vessel.

-You could even make your own anchor trolley system for ease of use.
+You could even make your own anchor system for ease of use.
+Anchor poles are also used.

 Video: Kayak Anchor Trolley System